-SMS marketing is marketing using a mobile phone.
-SMS stands for short message server, otherwise known as text messaging.
-In short SMS marketing is done using a mobile device to transfer marketing communication to interested consumers.
+Short message server (SMS) marketing is about getting your company's message out via text messaging using a mobile phone.
+In short, SMS marketing is done using a mobile device to transfer marketing communication to interested consumers.

 Mobile Internet usage is taking over desktop internet usage.
 Which makes sense, considering that already more searches are done via mobile device versus a desktop computer.
 SMS marketing is considered to be one of the more direct and personal forms of marketing, but how do you know if it's right for your business?

-While it is true that consumers rarely receive texts from businesses and the cost is pennies per text messages, especially if purchased in bulk as a business it's important to do your due diligence before jumping in head first.
+While it is true that consumers rarely receive texts from businesses and the cost is pennies per text messages, especially if purchased in bulk, as a business it's important to do your due diligence before jumping in.

 As you collect the numbers and begin to use them in your SMS campaign be sure that you have measures in place that if a customer unsubscribes they are removed from your list immediately, it is illegal not to do so.
 There are actually a few laws you need to be aware of when it comes to mobile marketing.